czetsuya/test-speech-manager/README.md

 ## Tech

-It provides REST API running on top of Spring Boot 2 framework.
+This project exposes REST API running on top of Spring Boot 2 framework.
 It integrates Mapstruct library for entity-dto conversion and Lombok for automatic getter/setter generation.

 ## Deployment

-To run the application, simply clone this project and execute the command below in the terminal inside the root directory.
+To run the application, simply clone this project and execute the command below in the terminal inside the project's root directory.

 ```shell
 mvn spring-boot:run
 ```

-The application is running on port 8080 by default.
+The application should be running on port 8080 by default.

 ## Docker Container

-Before building docker, make sure to build the project first by running mvn install.
+Before building the docker container, make sure to build the project first by running mvn install.

-To run the application and PostgreSQL in docker, open a command prompt and go to the projects root directory.
+To run the application and PostgreSQL in docker, open a command prompt and go to the project's root directory.

 ```shell
 docker-compose up